 Please note, the plan may alter depending on weather conditions and local advice.

 We leave early from Hobart and head west to Mt Field National Park.
 An easy introductory walk through a forest of towering tree ferns, moss and lichens leads us to the beautiful Russell Falls – one of the prettiest in Tasmania.
 We will then continue on this easy circuit back to the visitor’s centre.

-Happy and tired after our first day exploring, we’ll settle in for the next two nights at Giants Table Cottages in Maydena.
+After all our first day explorings, we’ll settle in for the next two nights at Giants Table Cottages in Maydena.
 Take a stroll down to the platypus ponds to see if you are lucky to spot one of these special creatures.

 Meals: L, D

 Day 2: Mt Field NP, The Tarn Shelf Walk

 Today its back to Mt Field to do the park’s flagship walk.
 A steep drive up to Lake Dobson brings us to the start from where we will get up to and along the Tarn Shelf.
 A bit of a climb gets us up to the small mountain lakes, or tarns, of the Rodway Range, with magnificent views over the glacier-formed landscape.